Chinese Grammatical Error Correction: A Survey: Introduction

 While word segmentation has become less problematic in current NMT approaches, which can effectively learn contextual representations without explicit segmentation, it remains a critical challenge in sequence tagging approaches, where models must make token-level predictions about grammatical operations \citep{liang-etal-2020-bert}.
 For error annotation systems, word boundary ambiguity poses even greater difficulties.
 The consequences for annotation accuracy are notable: incorrect segmentation can lead to misidentification of errors or failure to detect genuine errors.
-However, if we bypass word segmentation and rely solely on character-level annotation \citep[e.g.,][]{hinson-etal-2020-heterogeneous}, we lose critical grammatical information.
+However, if we bypass word segmentation and rely solely on character-level annotation \citep{hinson-etal-2020-heterogeneous}, we lose critical grammatical information.
 Consider two sentences where \zh{把} \textit{bǎ} (`structural particle') is missing: \zh{他（把）书拿走了} \textit{tā (bǎ) shū ná zǒu le} (`He took the book away'), and \zh{菜市场买了一（把）葱} \textit{cài shì chǎng mǎi le yī (bǎ) cōng} (`Bought a bunch of green onions at the market').
-Character-level annotation would mark both as simple ``missing'' errors, but this fails to capture their different grammatical implications: the first case may represent a sentence structure issue, and the second may indicate a classifier application problem.
+Character-level annotation would label both cases as a generic ``missing'' error; distinguishing the underlying grammatical function then requires extra structure (e.g., word segmentation and syntactic attachment), which is precisely where Chinese CGEC pipelines can become unstable on noisy learner text.
+This creates a direct link between computational design and pedagogical interpretation: a representation that collapses distinct grammatical functions into the same edit type may still support coarse scoring, but it is less informative about the specific grammatical difficulty the learner actually faced.